sukovanej/effect-http/readme.md

 - `endpointCallsMetricExtension` - measures how many times each endpoint was called in a `server.endpoint_calls` counter metrics.
 - `basicAuthExtension` - performs authorization using [Basic auth](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication#basic_authentication_scheme).
-  It must be provided with a functions that decideds whether to authorize an access for the input username and password.
+  It must be provided with a function that decides whether to authorize an access for the input username and password or not.
 See [examples/basic-auth.ts](examples/basic-auth.ts).

 In the following example, `uuid-log-annotation`, `access-log`